 At disposition, these recommendations will be presented for the Court's consideration, reflecting a specific case plan for the youth, including community control expectations for all parties and therapeutic interventions.
-This year there were 288 cases referred.
+In 2017 there were 234 cases referred.

 There is an ongoing effort to continue to review and augment our evidence based programming.